OpenVPN/openvpn-build/windows-msi/README.rst

     Commands:
     all     Builds MSI packages and EXE installer msi     Builds MSI packages only
-    exe     Builds EXE installer only
     clean   Cleans intermediate and output files

-The ``cscript build.wsf exe`` command does not build MSI packages.
-This is a safety feature to prevent accidental rebuild of already signed MSI files, should something accidentally touch any of the MSI package source files.

 Digital signing
 ---------------